ASC Theatre Camp

 • Post daily on ASCTC social media outlets (Instagram, Facebook, Twitter)

-• Write and post daily blog entries about camp life activities on the ASCTC blog
+• Write and post regular blog entries about camp life activities on the ASCTC blog

 SERVE ON PRODUCTION TEAMS FOR MAINSTAGE CAMP SHOWS